ssilverman/TeensyDMX/README.md

 It will be called from inside an ISR, so take this into account.

 Let's say you want to send a SIP packet immediately after a regular packet.
-The following code shows how to accomplish this using the polling method:
+The following code shows how to accomplish this using the polling approach:

 ```c++
 // Before the code starts looping, pause the transmitter